magus/mono/README.md

 # finally create a commit with the changes and publish to npm
 git commit -am "🔖 (release): publish" yarn changeset publish
+# push the git tags to github
+git push --follow-tags
 ```

 NOTE: `changeset publish` assumes that last commit is the release commit.
 You should not commit any changes between